-- \ Taxes on corporate income are not published in advance estimates. - 1.
-Certain aviation excise taxes were temporarily suspended by the CARES Act beginning on March 28, 2020. - 2.
+- 1. Certain aviation excise taxes were temporarily suspended by the CARES Act beginning on March 28, 2020. - 2.
 Interest payments due on certain categories of federally-held student loans were initially suspended by the CARES Act.
-For more information, see How does the federal response to the COVID-19 pandemic affect BEA's estimate of personal interest payments? - 3.
+For more information, see How does the federal response to the COVID-19 pandemic affect BEA's Estimate of personal interest payments? - 3.
 The Paycheck Protection Program, initially established by the CARES Act, provides forgivable loans to help small businesses and nonprofit institutions make payroll and cover other expenses.
 It also provides funding to reimburse private lending institutions for the costs of administering these loans.
-For more information, see How does the Paycheck Protection Program impact the national income and product accounts (NIPAs)? - 4.
+For more information, see NIPAS)? - 4.
 The American Rescue Plan increased the Child Tax Credit to \$3,000 per child over the age of six and \$3,600 for children under the age of six, and raised the age limit from 16 to 17.
-It also authorized that up to half of - 5.
+It also authorized that up to half of these credits could be distributed through advance payments during the tax year, while the rest would be claimed when parents file tax returns the following year. - 5.
 Economic impact payments, initially established by the CARES Act, provide direct payments to individuals.
 For more information, see How are federal economic impact payments to support individuals during the COVID-19 pandemic recorded in the NIPAs? - 6.
 Unemployment insurance benefits were expanded through several programs that were initially established through the CARES Act.
-For more information, see How will the expansion of unemployment benefits in 1990 - response to the COVID-19 pandemic be recorded in the NIPAs? - 7.
+For more information, see How will the expansion of unemployment benefits in response to the COVID-19 pandemic be recorded in the NIPAs? - 7.
 A two percent reduction in reimbursements paid to Medicare service providers that went into effect in 2013 was initially suspended by the CARES Act.
 The resulting increased reimbursement rates went into effect - beginning on May 1, 2020.